Skip to main content

 The WVU System is a family of distinctive campuses united by a single mission.
 From the groundbreaking research of our flagship in Morgantown (ranked R1, the highest research category institution) to the student-centered focus of WVU Potomac State College in Keyser to the technology-intensive programs at WVU Institute of Technology in Beckley — we are leveraging our talents and resources to create a better future for West Virginia and the world.

-WVU Potomac State College in Keyser has one of the lowest tuition rates of all the nation’s four-year institutions.
-Offering more than 65 majors, this campus combines the personal attention of a small college with the benefits of a major university.
+WVU Potomac State College in Keyser is one of the nation's most affordable four-year colleges, as ranked by the U.S. Department of Education.
+Offering more than 60 majors, this campus combines the personal attention of a small college with the benefits of a major university.

 The WVU System also includes Health Sciences campuses in Charleston and Martinsburg, as well as seven farms and five forests throughout the state and WVU Jackson's Mill State 4-H Camp.
 The WVU System includes 518 buildings on 15,880 acres.
 The Morgantown campus has 245 buildings (11 on the National Register of Historic Places) on 1,892 acres.